 a) Some modules, referred to as principal modules, have pre-requisite requirements.
 This means that you can only study them if you have completed another specified module first.
-Other principal modules have co-requisite requirements, which means that you can only study them if you have studied another specified module ('the corequisite module') either prior to the start of the principal module, or will be studying it at the same time as the principal module.
+Other principal modules have co-requisite requirements, which means that you can only study them if you have studied another specified module ('the co-requisite module') either prior to the start of the principal module or will be studying it at the same time as the principal module.

-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2024 Date for review: March 2025

-- b) In order to study the principal module, you must either: - (i) (for pre-requisite modules) have been awarded credit for the pre-requisite module before the start date of the principal module; or have completed study of the pre-requisite module but the result, including the result for a resit or resubmission, is not available before the start date of the principal module; or - (ii) (for co-requisite modules) on the start date of the principal module, be enrolled on the co-requisite module for a presentation which starts on that date or which started at an earlier date, and is not yet completed; or - (iii) have been exempted from the requirement to study that module as a prerequisite or co-requisite, by a decision of the Teaching Committee responsible for the module; or - (iv) have been awarded credit in Recognition of Prior Learning which specifically exempts you from the pre-requisite or co-requisite module; or - (v) have provided evidence of prior learning and/or experience which has been approved as exempting you from studying the pre-requisite or co-requisite module, or from the requirement to study that module as a pre-requisite or corequisite. - c) If you have been exempted from the requirement to study a module as a prerequisite or co-requisite, but not from studying a principal module which is compulsory within your qualification, you will still be required to achieve credit for the principal module in order to be awarded the qualification.
+- b) In order to study the principal module, you must either: - (i) (for principle modules with pre-requisites) have been awarded credit for the pre-requisite module before the start date of the principal module; or have completed study of the pre-requisite module but the result, including the result for a resit or resubmission, is not available before the start date of the principal module; or - (ii) (for principle modules with co-requisites) on the start date of the principal module, be enrolled on the co-requisite module for a presentation which starts on that date or which started at an earlier date (and has either completed or is not yet completed); or - (iii) (for principle modules with either a pre-requisite or co-requisite) have been exempted from the requirement to study that module as a pre-requisite or co-requisite, by a decision of the Academic Committee (Learning Teaching and Assessment) responsible for the module; or - (iv) (for principle modules with either a pre-requisite or co-requisite) have been awarded credit in Recognition of Prior Learning which specifically exempts you from the pre-requisite or co-requisite module; or - (v) (for principle modules with either a pre-requisite or co-requisite) have provided evidence of prior learning and/or experience which has been approved as exempting you from studying the pre-requisite or co-requisite module, or from the requirement to study that module as a pre-requisite or co-requisite. - c) If you have been exempted from the requirement to study a module as a prerequisite or co-requisite, but not from studying a principal module which is compulsory within your qualification, you will still be required to achieve credit for the principal module in order to be awarded the qualification.